Alcohol and Cancer Risk

 Alcoholic beverages might also contain carcinogenic contaminants that are introduced during the fermentation process and production, like nitrosamines, phenols, asbestos fibers, and hydrocarbons.

-The simple answer to this question would be to avoid alcohol, or drink what falls into the light drinker category.
-Any reduction in alcohol consumption is a step toward lower risk of cancer.
+The simple answer to this question would be to avoid alcohol or drink which falls into the light drinker category.
+Any reduction in alcohol consumption is a step toward a lower risk of cancer.
 You will likely gain other health benefits from doing this.

-What we know, is that when you initially stop drinking alcohol, there is no immediate decrease of the risk associated with Cancer development.
-After time, the risk will fall.
+What we know, is that when you initially stop drinking alcohol, there is no immediate decrease in the risk associated with Cancer development.
+After a time, the risk will fall.

 Research has shown that it may take year’s sobriety for the risk to be comparable to someone who does not drink alcohol.
 Alcohol and Cancer Risk is real.